KenjiTakahashi/newsoul/README.md

 **newsoul** is a daemon/server based [Soulseek](http://www.slsknet.org) client, a successor of Museek+.

-It is basicaly my attempt to resurrect Museek+, which development ceased few years ago.
+It is basically my attempt to resurrect Museek+, which development ceased few years ago.

 This is *only* the daemon/server part, no clients (besides CLI) are developed here.